Oneo64/The-Mirk-of-Agmundr/Characters/Karl.md

 # Karl
 Karl is the son of Ljörn and Rúna, who appears a decade and a half after the main events of the Mirk of Agmundr.
-He is depicted as having wavy, light brown hair and downturned blue eyes, and freckles across his cheeks.
+He is 13 years old and depicted as having light brown hair that is wavy, downturned blue eyes, and freckles across his cheeks.